One of the more common issues our PowerMic support team runs into is “My PowerMic Isn’t Working.”

 Solution: If your microphone is working but your buttons are not, you have the wrong audio source selected in Dragon Medical.
 A common mistake is to setup the PowerMic as a USB device when creating a user profile or adding a new audio source.
 If the microphone is setup as a generic USB microphone, Dragon will not recognize the buttons on your mic.
 To correct this, simply click “Profile” and “Add dictation source to current profile.”
 Select the PowerMic and walk through the sound volume and quality check.

-Solution: If you are using any Dragon Medical software other than Dragon Medical Practice Edition II, you will not be able to use your PowerMic in Windows 10 Dragon may “see” the PowerMic as a generic USB mic, but you will not be able to use any of the buttons.
-Please also keep in mind that the only supported version of Dragon Medical (by both Total Voice Technologies and Nuance) on Windows 10 is Dragon Medical Practice Edition 4.
-If you have already migrated to Windows 10, your best option would be to upgrade to the latest version of Dragon Medical.
+Solution: If you are using any software other than the latest Dragon Medical Practice Edition, you will not be able to use your PowerMic in Windows 10.
+Dragon may see the PowerMic as a generic USB mic, but you will not be able to use any of the buttons.

 If all of the above does not solve your problems and your PowerMic is still not working, we have a great PowerMic trade-in/repair program and can get you up and running again quickly.